 Exercise Scientific Interest Group

 The Exercise Interest Group (EIG) provides a forum where researchers, clinicians, and other interested persons from NIH and the extramural community can explore and promote epidemiological, clinical, and basic research on the effects of exercise in prevention and treatment of disease and disability.
-The EIG will be comprised of representatives from multiple NIH institutes and centers, including NHLBI, NIA, NIAMS, NIDDK, NCI, NIAID, NICHD, NCCAM, etc., plus representatives from the American College of Sports Medicine, American Physiological Society, and American Association of Cardiovascular and Pulmonary Rehabilitation.
+The EIG will be comprised of representatives from multiple NIH institutes and centers, including NHLBI, NIA, NIAMS, NIDDK, NCI, NIAID, NICHD, NCCIH, etc., plus representatives from the American College of Sports Medicine, American Physiological Society, and American Association of Cardiovascular and Pulmonary Rehabilitation.

 Specific goals of the EIG include, but are not limited to, the following: